Inflectra/spira-documentation/docs/Spira_Administration_Guide/Installing SpiraPlan.md

 You should see a section called "ASP.NET" occupying the top third of the IIS screen.
-If not, then you need to go back to section 2.1.4 and make sure that you chose the option to install ASP.NET when installing IIS.
+If not, then you need to go back to [Ensure that ASP.NET is installed](#ensure-that-aspnet-is-installed) and make sure that you chose the option to install ASP.NET when installing IIS.

 ## Installing the Software